ramblam/Human_Guided_Co_Manipulation/README.md

 ## Credits & Acknowledgements
 **Core research, analysis, experiments etc.:** Rami Ojanen [(@ramblam)](https://github.com/ramblam)

+**The Cartesian Impedance controller utilized was originally implemented (in ROS1) by Matthias Mayr, see: https://github.com/matthias-mayr/Cartesian-Impedance-Controller/tree/master**

 **Thanks and credits for the ROS2 port of the Cartesian Impedance Controller and many control-related clients and functionalities**: Ossi Parikka [(@Ozzyuni)](https://github.com/ozzyuni)

-**The Cartesian Impedance controller was originally implemented (in ROS1) by Matthias Mayr, see: https://github.com/matthias-mayr/Cartesian-Impedance-Controller/tree/master**